Introduction To Systems Thinking (For Practical People)

 „Give me a place to stand and with a lever I will move the world“ – Archimedes

 As a child, most of us learned about the lever concept.
-In a nutshell, „a lever amplifies an input force to provide a greater output force, which is said to provide leverage.“ 5 The best way to explain leverage is this:
+In a nutshell, „a lever amplifies an input force to provide a greater output force, which is said to provide leverage.“ 5 The best way to explain leverage is this simple image:

-Put simply, good leverage multiplies your initial effort and leads to a far better result.
+Put simply, good leverage multiplies your initial efforts and leads to a far better result.

 The power of leverage doesn’t only apply to physics, but to every aspect of your life.
 Here are some examples of good leverage: